Since 2017

 Brown sugar

-It often dries out and turns into a hard mass.
-To avoid this, place a piece of apple, marshmallow, or orange peel in the jar – they help keep the sugar moist and crumbly.
-Change the "moisturizer" once a week.
+It often dries out and hardens into a solid mass.
+To prevent this, place a piece of apple, a marshmallow, or some orange peel in the jar, which helps keep the sugar moist and crumbly.
+Change the "moisturiser" once a week.

 Table: Sugar Storage